-CSAR is a Job scheduling program that organizes and automates the production Job workload of your IBM mainframe, and can extend to provide management of your distributed platform workloads using SEA’s middleware solution.
-Non-optimized Job scheduling can cause conflicts and sluggish performance that undermine the efficiency of your data processing and business operations.
+CSAR is a Mainframe Job scheduling Software that organizes and automates the production Job workload of your IBM mainframe and can extend to provide management of your distributed platform workloads using our middleware solution.
+Non-optimized Job scheduling can cause conflicts and sluggish performance that undermine the efficiency of your Mainframe data processing and business operations.

 Features of CSAR

 To organize Job scheduling, CSAR takes into account resource utilization and speed of execution.
 CSAR automates Job submission based on date, time, availability of resources, and completion of predecessor Jobs.
-CSAR also takes into account work schedules and holidays, and is able to manage Jobs running on multiple CPUs and in multiple locations.
+CSAR also takes into account work schedules, holidays, and can manage Jobs running on multiple CPUs and in numerous locations.

-CSAR runs on all levels of z/OS systems.
-SEA advanced middleware technology provides a bridge to enable CSAR to schedule tasks on other platforms (e.g. Linux, Unix, Windows, etc.).
+CSAR runs on all levels of z OS systems.
+Our advanced middleware technology provides a bridge to enable CSAR to schedule tasks on other platforms (e.g., Linux, Unix, Windows, etc.).
 CSAR installs in a few hours with no hooks or system modifications required.

 CSAR performs real-time monitoring of running processes to identify underperforming processes and correct inefficiencies.
 CSAR monitors job logs, performs status inquiries, and analyzes job run statistics to make any necessary schedule changes to improve performance.
 To create the most efficient job schedules, CSAR generates accounting reports, forecasts, and flowcharts, including cross-references and one-year schedules by job.